Printable Materials:

 Even after recognizing the cruelty inherent in society's treatment of animals in other areas, many people hesitate to condemn scientific research done on animals.
 They often argue that even if the animals do suffer in the process, the reduction in human suffering is worth the price.

 The truth is, however, that neither of these assumptions are valid.
 For example animal experimentation found the drug thalidomide safe for non-human animals.
 It was only when the drug was subsequently used in pregnant humans that the terrible side effects of malformed or missing limbs were discovered.
-This is one example (of many) where the reliance on non-human animals being causal analogical models for humans resulted in significant harm to humans.
+This is one example (of many) where the reliance on non-human animals being causal analogic models of humans resulted in significant harm to humans.
 Another example is penicillin, which shortly after its discovery in 1928 was found to be ineffective in rabbits, and thus was largely abandoned.
 It wasn't until 1942, after many years and thousands of unnecessary human deaths, that penicillin began to be widely used in humans.
+(More information on this topic can be found in Dr. Ray Greek's work, including his book Sacred Cows and Golden Geese.)

 Companion Animals